BabylonJS/Documentation/content/guidedLearning/workshop/Bowling.md

 });
 ```

 Before we return the instanced pin, we need to add physics to the pin.
 Like adding physics for the bowling lane, we create an aggregate for the pin.
-However, this time we use the `CONVEX_HULL` shape which matches the visual geometry as best as possible.
+However, this time we use the `CONVEX_HULL` shape which matches the visual geometry as good as possible.
 We assign a mass of `1` to the pin so that there’s just a bit of weight but not too much that the pin can’t be knocked down.
 In addition, we use the `restitution` parameter which refers to how bouncy or springy an object is when it collides with another object.
 Bowling pins are made of wood and therefore when a pin collides with another object, the pin should “bounce” just a tad but not so much as though the pin is made of rubber.
 Therefore, a `restitution` of `.25` will suffice!

 ```javascript
 const pinAggregate = new BABYLON.PhysicsAggregate(pin, BABYLON.PhysicsShapeType.CONVEX_HULL, { mass: 1, restitution: 0.25 }, scene);